 Lakeland Designated a Tree City USA Award Recipient

-As of 2019, Lakeland has received the Tree City USA Award thirteen times! (verify latest info)
+In January 2021, Lakeland received the Tree City USA Award for the fifteenth time! (verify latest info)

 The Tree City Award recognizes cities that have made it a priority to plant, preserve, and protect their precious tree resources as well as engage the community in environmental stewardship.